 Pick Your Island

 Before scheduling even begins, you’ll have to pick your island.
-Technically, there are eight Hawaiian islands, but you only need to concern yourself with the big four --, , and .
+Technically, there are eight Hawaiian islands, but you only need to concern yourself with the big four -- Kauai, Oahu, Maui and Hawaii.
 Hawaii, of course, is the name of the state’s biggest island.
 It’s fittingly and colloquially known as “The Big Island.”

-Picking your island is no easy task because each island is so unique, but here’s a simply rundown of the big four.
+Picking your island is no easy task because each island is so unique, but here’s a simple rundown of the big four.